How

 Provoke Caustics

 To get more visible and more defined Caustics, make the light source small and strong.
-In some cases, it makes also sense, to increase the amount of Light bounces.
+In some cases, it also makes sense to increase the amount of light bounces.

 Here you can see the difference between a Point Light with the size of 0.5 meters (on the left)and 0 meters (on the right).